Sakti3: History

 As reported in Scientific American, Sakti3 claimed to achieve 1143 Wh/L in volumetric energy density in its prototype solid-state lithium battery cells in 2014.

 In 2015, Sakti3 was invited to the first ever White House Demo Day by President Barack Obama to showcase its innovations.

-In 2015, Sakti3 was acquired by Dyson Ltd. They initially paid $15m for an undisclosed stake, this being Dyson's first outside investment.
+In 2015, Sakti3 was acquired by Dyson Ltd. Dyson stated that it was "committed to investing £1B in battery technology over the coming years, and Sakti3 is an essential and exciting part of that program."
+Dyson later wrote off much of its investment in Sakti3, indicating that it could no longer be valued at the $93 million price that Dyson had paid.
+Dyson eventually also cancelled its plans to develop an electric vehicle.
+They initially paid $15m for an undisclosed stake, this being Dyson's first outside investment.
 Later in the year, Dyson paid another $90m for the rest of Sakti3.
 Other investors had included Beringea, General Motors, Khosla Ventures and Itochu.

 Technology

 Sakti3 has described methods for producing scalable solid-state batteries, using thin film deposition guided by numerical simulations and optimization and apparently used multiple deposition techniques.

 Sakti3 has been recognized with several technical awards, including MIT Technology Review's Top 50 Most Disruptive Companies in 2012, and MIT Technology Review's 50 Smartest Companies in 2015.
-In 2014, Sakti3 is named by Crain’s Detroit Business as one of its Most Innovative Companies for its patents on “methods for manufacturing batteries, a solid-state propulsion system and automotive hybrid technology.”
+In 2014, Sakti3 is named by Crain's Detroit Business as one of its Most Innovative Companies for its patents on "methods for manufacturing batteries, a solid-state propulsion system and automotive hybrid technology."

 Sakti3 has grown its intellectual property portfolio to 94 patents and patents pending.
 In 2017, it abandoned its licenses of its early University of Michigan patents.

-Workplace Culture
+Culture

-Sakti3 has been recognized multiple times for excellence in workplace culture.
-Sakti3 has won the AWE Workplace Excellence Seal of Approval Award for its for “exemplary commitment to building excellent places to work” in 2015, 2016, and 2017.
-Sakti3 has been named 101 Best and Brightest Companies to Work For in 2015 and 2016 for its “commitment to excellence in their human resource practices and employee enrichment.”
-Sakti3 was also awarded Crain’s Detroit Cool Places to Work in Michigan in 2016.
+Sakti3 won the AWE Workplace Excellence Seal of Approval Award for its "exemplary commitment to building excellent places to work" in 2015, 2016, and 2017.
+Sakti3 was named 101 Best and Brightest Companies to Work For in 2015 and 2016 for its "commitment to excellence in their human resource practices and employee enrichment."
+Sakti3 was also awarded Crain's Detroit Cool Places to Work in Michigan in 2016.